 Most evenings, a night Watchman accompanied by musicians will tell you stories of Eguisheim’s history.

-The Procession of Lights in honor of St. Lucie typically happens the second weekend of December, though 2021 dates are not announced.
+The Procession of Lights in honor of St. Lucie will likely happen on December 13, 2023, though the official dates are not announced.
 This is a parade through the town, where you can take a lantern and follow Christkindl and angels in a magical experience.

 Before the market closes for Christmas, there is a live nativity and story experience featuring stories from Hans Christian Andersen.

 Where to Stay in Eguisheim for Christmas

 One of the highlights of our entire Alsace road trip was staying in a yellow timber house along a cobblestone street in Eguisheim.
 I can not recommend the place we stayed in enough.
 This cozy blue timber house has a rustic charm while providing all the modern conveniences.
-We were so excited to hole up here for two full nights and pretend to be living in a Christmas fairy tale.
+We were excited to hole up here for two full nights and pretend to live in a Christmas fairy tale.

-While my recommended accommodation Notre Maison technically had parking, it was honestly a terrifying nightmare to enter and exit.
-The parking hole was along a TINY one-way cobbled street, and took expert driving skills to get in and out.
+While my recommended accommodation, Notre Maison, technically had parking, entering and exiting was a terrifying nightmare.
+The parking hole was along a TINY one-way cobbled street, and it took expert driving skills to get in and out.
 To save yourself a world of stress and panic, I suggest paid parking outside of town.
 Trust me, it is not worth saving a few extra bucks.

-There is also a Town Hall car park and Marronniers, which are paid, but likely to fill up.
-There is also La Tuilerie Car Park and Millenaire Car Park, which are free but far.
+There is also a Town Hall car park and Marronniers, which are paid but likely to fill up.
+There is also La Tuilerie Car Park and Millenaire Car Park, which are free but far away.

 Where to eat for Vegetarians

-With two vegetarians in our road trip crew, we honestly just ate at Restaurant Dagsbourg both nights and enjoyed the heck out of our cheese pizza.
+With two vegetarians in our road trip crew, we ate at Restaurant Dagsbourg both nights and enjoyed the heck out of our cheese pizza.
 This place is super casual, and the wait staff is very friendly.
 For breakfast, I recommend Marx Bakery for croissants and coffee.